erSubhashThapa/100daysofcode/r1-log.md

 ### 3/25/19
 - ## **100Daysofcode Tweet Search Project**

+   Today I spent a lot of the day helping others on twitter DM, so my coding time was limited.

    ## Preview Github HTML Files

    This has been a helpful tool for me.
 You can go to [htmlpreview.github.io](http://htmlpreview.github.io/) and paste any github html link there inorder to actually see what the html looks like.
 I find that for some files it doesn't work and I'm not sure why.